ChrisPritchard/ctf-writeups/tryhackme-rooms/wip/takedown.md

 Rated "INSANE"

-- the server exposes port 80 (TODO CHECK)
+- the server exposes port 22 and 80
 - on the site, the favicon.ico is a windows binary.
 Additionally, under /images is shuttlebug.jpg.bak (an IoC according to the rooms intro) which is also a binary.
 These are the same program, for windows and linux.

 Which binary you reverse doesn't matter so much, as much as what it does.
 Opening them with Ghidra shows they are nim binaries, which is a bit tricky to reverse but still possible.